Linuxfabrik/monitoring-plugins/check-plugins/whmcs-status/README.md

 Monitors the health status of a WHMCS (Web Host Manager Complete Solution) installation via the [GetHealthStatus API endpoint](https://developers.whmcs.com/api-reference/gethealthstatus/).
 Reports messages about module versions, license status, and system health indicators.
 Messages are sorted by severity.

-**Alerting Logic:**

-* WARN if any health check message has a severity level greater than "info" (i.e. "warning" or "error")

 **Data Collection:**

 * Queries the WHMCS API at `<url>/includes/api.php` using the `GetHealthStatus` action